geut/dat-workshop/problems/en/04/README.md

 This can lead to multiple error conditions.
 We want to destroy all the streams if one fails.
 That's why we are going to use [pump](/pump) instead of `.pipe`.

-!> As an extra feature, with `pump` we can pass a function to the last argument.
+!> As an extra feature, with `pump` we can pass a function as the last argument.
 This function will be executed when all the streams finish.

 ```javascript
 a.pipe(b).pipe(c)